osk2/php-ami-class/README.md

 #php-ami-class#
 ----------
-A PHP class for Asterisk Manager Interface
+A PHP class for Asterisk Manager Interface.

 This class modified from [voip-info.org][1].